hoelzro/lua-repl/README.md

 a number of plugins; see plugins.md for a list of plugins that come with lua-repl.

+# Backwards Compatability Changes

-# Pending breaking of backwards compatability in 0.8
+## Removal of default plugins in 0.8

-Lua REPL 0.8 will break backwards compatability by disabling the loading of the default plugins (currently `linenoise`, `rlwrap`, `history`, `completion`, and `autoreturn`) if an rcfile is found for a user.
+Lua REPL 0.8 breaks backwards compatability by disabling the loading of the default plugins (currently `linenoise`, `rlwrap`, `history`, `completion`, and `autoreturn`) if an rcfile is found for a user.
 This is so that plugins may not be forced onto a user if they don't want them, or play tricks with their